 Scholarship Program for Architecture Students

 The American Institute of Architecture of South Dakota has established the Merit Award Scholarship Program and the Enrichment Award Scholarship Program for past and present South Dakota students.
 The Merit Award is open to students enrolled in the South Dakota State University Department of Architecture and is based on portfolio review.
-The Enrichment Award is open to any South Dakota high-school graduate enrolled in an architecture degree program in their third year or higher or all third year or higher students enrolled at SDSU Department of Architecture.
+The Enrichment Award is open to any South Dakota high-school graduate enrolled in an architecture degree program in their third year or higher.
 The Enrichment Award is based on student crafted proposals.

 AIA South Dakota presents scholarships to students from SDSU, UNL-Lincoln